thingsboard/thingsboard.github.io/_includes/templates/edge/ssl-grpc-note.md

  - gRPC channel is not secured with TLS/SSL mechanism dy default and binary messages that are transferring between ThingsBoard Edge and ThingsBoard CE/PE server instance could be stolen by non-authorized persons
  - gRPC messages contain sensitive data like user passwords and device credentials, and theft of this data could lead to serious consequences
  - ThingBoard team strongly recommends secure gRPC with TLS/SSL for production environments and environments with sensitive data
- - Please follow this guide to configure gRPC with TLS/SSL TODO: voba - add link
+ - Please follow this [guide](/docs/edge/security/grpc-over-ssl/) to configure gRPC with TLS/SSL
 {% endcapture %}
 {% include templates/info-banner.md content=grpc_ssl_note %}